Register as a Jersey resident

 What you need to bring

-You won’t need to fill in any forms, but you will need to bring photo identification.
+You will need to bring photo identification.
 This can be either your:

 - driving licence